J5kinner/J5kinner/README.md

 **Jonah 5kinner** is a ✨ _Software Engineer_ ✨ from Macquarie University Specialising in `web tech`

-- 🔭 I’m currently working on Building a website for MQ Widening Participation Unit called Leap Imagine That https://leapimaginethat.web.app/CareerWheelPage
+- 🔭 I’m currently working on Building a website which converts HTML files style tags https://anti-heresy-sheets.web.app/
-- 🌱 I’m currently learning ReactJS and web hosting while studying software engineering
+- 🌱 I’m currently learning ReactJS while doing my software engineering thesis
-- 💬 Ask me about Building web applications with React
+- 💬 Talk to me about React or JavaScript projects
-- 📫 How to reach me: jonah.lee.skinner@gmail.com I'm looking for any front-end internships
+- 📫 How to reach me: jonah.lee.skinner@gmail.com
+- 🎯 Aiming for a front-end Software engineering internship
 - ⚡ Fun fact: I was a lifeguard at Sydney Olympic Park for 2 years

 <p align="left">